marc365/Windows-DesktopRecorder/README.md

-for audio only

-Desktop mix-down recorder.
-Current version encodes to mp3 only.
+Desktop audio mix-down recorder.
+It records what ever is playing, and can convert to 16 bit or mp3 audio.